bas080/mache/README.md

 - [ ] Use some sort of temporary filesystem for high read and write speeds. https://docs.oracle.com/cd/E19683-01/817-3814/6mjcp0r0l/index.html
 - [ ] Consider having different cache for different STDIN.
+- [ ] Consider having flock be separate from mache command.

 ## License